csernazs/pytest-httpserver/CONTRIBUTION.md

 ## More technical details

-* for some bigger changes, release notes needs to be written.
-This is done by the 'reno' tool.
+* Release notes must be written for significant changes.
+This is done by the `reno` tool.
 If you don't write any notes, no problem, it will be written by someone who merges your PR.

-* documentation also needs to be written and updated.
+* Documentation also needs to be written and updated.
 It means mostly docstrings, but if the PR changes the code and the way of working conceptually, the main documentation (located in the doc directory) needs to be updated and extended.
-This can be also done by someone else if you don't want.